CliMA/OperatorFlux.jl/README.md

 ## Contributing

 If you're interested in contributing to the development of OperatorFlux.jl we want your help no matter how big or small a contribution you make!
 It's always great to have new people look at the code with fresh eyes: you will see errors that other developers have missed.

+## Related Packages
+[NeuralOperators.jl](https://github.com/foldfelis/NeuralOperators.jl) - is similar in scope when it comes to spectral transforms.
+Check it out!